EN

 • Creating an indentation with the finger is scarcely possible

-Stage III – elephantiasis
+Stage III – irreversible stage

 • The volume of the affected body part has increased dramatically